 It’s important for someone with migraine to recognize and treat their anxiety and depression.
 Not only do the disorders lessen your quality of life, they make migraine worse.
 In addition, since anxiety and depression are risk factors for migraine, getting early treatment for a mood disorder could reduce the risk of developing chronic migraine later on.
 Behavioral treatments, lifestyle changes, and medication are all effective for reducing anxiety and depression, including:

-- Weekly psychotherapy with a focus on cognitive behavioral therapy or acceptance & commitment therapy (ACT)
+- Weekly psychotherapy with a focus on cognitive behavioral therapy or acceptance and commitment therapy (ACT)

 - Biofeedback to learn physical and mental relaxation strategies